-WINTER SEASON CHAMPIONSHIPS 24 DTM and Introductory Championships

-Quadrille Novice Winter Championships Intermediate Winter Championships Arena Eventing Championships
+DTM and Introductory Championships Quadrille Novice Winter Championships Intermediate Winter Championships Arena Eventing Championships

-Please note that there may be new rules for the 2023 Winter Championships, which will come into effect on 1 January 2023.
-Qualifiers for the 2023 Winter Championships which take place between 1 October 2023 and 31 December 2024 will run under these 2023 rules unless specified in a rule amendment.
-Some Winter Qualifiers and Championships may run after 1 April, but will still be considered as Winter Competitions or rule purposes.
+Please note that there may be new rules for the 2024 Winter Championships, which will come into effect on 1 January 2024.
+Qualifiers for the 2025 Winter Championships which take place between 1 October 2024 and 31 December 2024 will run under these 2024 rules unless specified in a rule amendment.
+Some Winter Qualifiers and Championships may run after 1 April, but will still be considered as Winter Competitions for rule purposes.